 Are there vegan versions of eggnog cookies?

-Absolutely!
-To make vegan eggnog cookies, substitute eggs with flax eggs, use a plant-based butter, and choose a dairy-free eggnog alternative.
+Sure—swap eggs for flax eggs, use plant-based butter, and choose a dairy-free eggnog.

 Can I use store-bought eggnog?